LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/VoiceandVideoforAndroidSDK/liveengageConfiguration.md

 ### Agent Workspace Requirements

 Your agents will be using LiveEngage from a supported web browser to make calls to your consumers.
-This section explains how to setup your LiveEngage account for voice & video support.
+This section explains how to setup your Conversational Cloud account for voice & video support.

 **Note:** Legacy systems do NOT support this feature.